 In order to make the Games the best-ever Olympic and Paralympic Games in history, cooperation among wards, cities and towns are being strengthened, initiatives to keep momentum are being taken and measures to realise Olympic legacies are being promoted.
 In addition, improvement of athletic facilities are being enhanced by referring to outside opinion so that the facilities will not only provide comfortable environment to athletes and visitors from all over the world but also become effectively utilised facilities after the Games as a valuable asset to the citizens of Tokyo as well as the people of Japan.
-In March 2017, the TMG estimated that the Games can be expected to generate, during the period from 2013 to 2030, approximately \(\frac{4}{3}\)2 trillion for the Japanese economy, including approximately \(\frac{4}{2}\)2 trillion for Tokyo, and may create approximately 1.94 million jobs in Japan, including approximately 1.3 million jobs in Tokyo.
+In March 2017, the TMG estimated that the Games can be expected to generate, during the period from 2013 to 2030, approximately \mathbf{\pmass}32 trillion for the Japanese economy, including approximately \mathbf{\pmass}20 trillion for Tokyo, and may create approximately 1.94 million jobs in Japan, including approximately 1.3 million jobs in Tokyo.
 These calculations reflect the expected direct impact of the Games and a legacy effect which is defined as an expected increase in demand based on scenarios of various programmes and policies that the TMG will implement for the post-Games period until 2030, such as converting the Olympic village for public use.

-The TMG has reserved ¥401.1 billion (balance as of 31st March, 2016) within the hosting reserve fund for the Games and to address expenditures to be borne by the TMG in connection with hosting the Games.
-As of November 2015, the TMG estimated that its expenditure with respect to the construction and improvement of permanent venues and facilities which will be used in the Games may amount to around ¥224.1 billion.
-See "Risk

-Factors - Factors Related to the Metropolis - Factors affecting the Metropolis' revenues and expenditures could have adverse effects on its ability to fulfil its payment obligations under the Bonds".
+The TMG has reserved \(\frac{\pmathbf{3}}{379.0}\) billion (balance as of 31st March, 2017) as the hosting reserve fund for the Games and to address a portion of the expenditures expected to be borne by the TMG in connection with hosting the Games.
+Based on a basic agreement reached among the TMG, the Tokyo Organising Committee of the Olympic and Paralympic Games and the Japanese Government in May 2017 regarding the division of responsibilities (costs) in connection with hosting the Games, it is expected that the TMG will contribute approximately \(\frac{\pmathbf{4}}{600}\) billion in total to cover permanent venues and facilities, temporary facilities, security and other related costs.
+Among them, the TMG has estimated that its expenditure with respect to the construction and improvement of permanent venues and facilities which will be used in the Games may amount to around \(\frac{\pmathbf{2}}{225.0}\) billion.
+See "Risk Factors Related to the Metropolis - Factors affecting the Metropolis' revenues and expenditures could have adverse effects on its ability to fulfil its payment obligations under the Bonds".

-In addition, under the concept of "Sports for All", the TMG strives to realise a society where all residents, with or without disabilities, are able to enjoy sports as a lifelong activity anytime, anywhere, and aims to turn Tokyo into a "city of sport".
-The TMG is advancing various measures to improve the environment of sports facilities.
-The TMG also attempts to promote sports, revitalise the area and encourage healthy, active lifestyle for the residents of Tokyo by promoting the hosting of sports events including the annual Tokyo Marathon and the administration of operation of sports facilities such as the Tokyo Metropolitan Gymnasium.
+The TMG has pursued and continues to pursue various policies intended to allow all residents to enjoy sports as a lifelong activity anywhere and at any time.
+The aim of TMG under such policies is that 70 per cent. of the residents of the TMG will be involved in sports activities at least once a week.
+The aim of the TMG is to revitalise Tokyo and its residents through sports, under the concept of "Sports City Tokyo".
+Under such concept, the TMG promotes the hosting of sports events including the annual Tokyo Marathon and the administration of sports facilities such as the Tokyo Metropolitan Gymnasium, encouraging a healthy, active lifestyle and aiming for an inclusive society and revitalizing the area and its economy.